INFORMSJoC/2023.0027/src/README.md

-CBB.cpp and IP.cpp contain source codes of CBB and LBC algorithm proposed in the paper, respectively.
+CBB.cpp and IP.cpp contain the source codes for the CBB and the LBC algorithms proposed in the paper, respectively.